 Source: AFP, “Membership of Japan’s yakuza crime gangs falls to all-time low,” Guardian, March 6, 2014.

-In 2013, security services at Narita International Airport in Japan seized 270 kilograms of illegal drugs.
+In 2013, criminal justice agencies at Narita International Airport in Japan seized 270 kilograms of illegal drugs.
 The amount of drugs seized was the highest amount recorded since the airport opened in 1978.

 The illegal drugs were seized in 82 cases of drug smuggling.
 In 12 of the cases, the drugs were being smuggled into Japan from flights originating from India.
 Following India, the next country of origin was China, where 9 people were arrested with narcotics, followed by Hong Kong with 5 people being arrested.